shaonsina/sina-extension-for-elementor/readme.txt

 - Added: Rollback to previous version
 - Added: Default value for various widgets
 - Added: Some control to various widgets
+- Fixed: Some minor issue fixed
 - Optimize: Some script Optimized
-- Fix: Some minor issue fixed
 - Improved
 **NOTE: It's a major release of this plugin.
 So, please review your site after update.**